Recipe from Season 7, Mexico—One Plate at a Time

 To the skillet (still over medium heat), add the onion.
 If there isn’t enough oil to lightly coat the onion, add a little more.
 Cook, stirring regularly, until richly browned and sweet, 8 or 9 minutes.

 Meanwhile, cut the chicken into 1/2-inch cubes.
 Add the garlic to the skillet and cook 1 minute, then add the greens, broth and thyme (if you have it).
 Raise the temperature to medium high.
 Cook until the liquid is nearly gone and the greens are almost tender, about 5 minutes.
 Add the cream and cook until it is noticeably thicker (it’ll be a rich glaze) and the greens are fully tender, about 5 minutes more.

 Taste and season the mixture in the skillet with salt, usually 1/4 teaspoon.
-Stir in the chicken, let heat through for a minute to two, scoop into a serving bowl, and serve with warm tortillas.
+Stir in the chicken and poblano, let heat through for a minute to two, scoop into a serving bowl, and serve with warm tortillas.